rupamkerketta/tools-and-stuff/gpg-keys/README.md

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
 ```

+5. They key-pair (_public_ and _private_ keys) will be generated with the configurations
+provided by the user. `An extremely large prime no. is generated which is then used to
+generate the keys.`
 ```bash
 We need to generate a lot of random bytes.
 It is a good idea to perform some other action (type on the keyboard, move the mouse, utilize the